MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-create-invoices.md

 You can also invoice a service contract directly from the **Service Contract** page, if the next invoice date on the contract is earlier than the working date.

-## To invoice a service contract from the Service Contract page
+## <a name="to-invoice-a-service-contract-from-the-service-contract-page"></a>To invoice a service contract from the Service Contract page
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Contracts**, and then choose the related link.
 2. Choose the service contract to invoice, and open the contract card.
 3. Choose **Create Service Invoice** action.